-1) Rest/Active Recovery - Getting plenty of sleep and resting your body may be the most effective treatment.
+1) Rest or active recovery - Getting plenty of sleep and resting your body may be the most effective treatment.
 In addition, active recovery, which is light exercise during the recovery phase can stimulate blood flow to the muscles to help reduce muscle pain.
 Active recovery can include swimming, or a light jog.

 2) Hydration - Drinking plenty of water can help flush out toxins from your body and prevent dehydration, which can make muscle soreness even more painful.
 While there is no consensus on how much water you should drink, somewhere around 1/2 your body weight in ounces of water per day is a good starting point.

-3) Pre & Post-Workout Nutrition - Consuming a 2:1 ratio of carbs to protein either before, or after a workout, or both, may help reduce the severity of muscle soreness.
-(See: The Fit 5 - Pre & Post Workout Nutrition)
+3) Pre-workout & post-workout nutrition - Consuming a 2:1 ratio of carbs to protein either before, or after a workout, or both, may help reduce the severity of muscle soreness.

 5) NSAIDS - nonsteroidal anti-inflammatory drugs like Advil and Alleve can help relieve the discomfort of muscle soreness.
 It's not advisable to use NSAIDS on a consistent basis, but rather for an acute bout of soreness.